Introduction to Water Softeners

 The Science Behind Water Softening

 Water softeners work by using a process called ion exchange.
 This involves replacing hard minerals like calcium and magnesium with softer sodium ions.
 This process not only improves water quality but also protects your plumbing and appliances from damage caused by limescale build-up.
+The National Sanitation Foundation (NSF) emphasizes the importance of water softening in prolonging the life of household appliances.

 Benefits of Using Water Softeners